BillBuilt/wails-vite-svelte-template/README.md

 Therefore, you will notice that the frontend is being rebuilt when Vite sees a change.
 This is accomplished by changing the `npm run dev` command from `vite` to `vite build --watch` in `/frontend/package.json`.

+As of this writing, Jan 2022, I have only tested this on Mac OS.
+I have yet to get a Windows dev environtment set up.
+If you try this on Windows, I would appreciate it if you'd let me know how it went.

 ## Shout-Outs